fobo66/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 I was busy with other stuff, so I was unable to invest much resources into refactoring.
 Only after a year and a half I've finally got some time to work on this project again.

-(Un)surprisingly, little has changed in terms of AndroidX support.
+(Un)surprisingly, little has changed in terms of AndroidX support after a year.
 Some libraries have migrated, but the majority of them stayed on support libraries, because they were no longer maintained.

 Biting the tongue, I've migrated app to AndroidX and replaced every library that hasn't migrated.
-It took less time that I've expected, mostly because I've got more experience during time of working on other stuff.
+It took less time that I've expected, mostly because it was easy enough to replace outdated libraries with my own code.

 Now when I'm finished with this, it's time to retrospect on what was wrong and how you can avoid my mistakes and save a lot of time in the future when you'll